 12.1 Placements in the Faculty of Health & Social Sciences.

-Students on regulated professional courses in the Faculty of Health and Social Sciences can find information about compulsory integrated practice learning placement periods in the course information on our website (www.bournemouth.ac.uk/courses).
-Students on healthcare professional courses will receive information with your offer.
+Students on NHS professional courses in the Faculty of Health and Social Sciences can find information about compulsory integrated practice learning placement periods in the course information on our website (www.bournemouth.ac.uk/courses).
+We will also send you information with your offer.